Raccoonn/5000-and-9000-Counters-Data-Processing/README.md

 # 2-26-2020:
 Modified Plot_BeverageCounts.py to use a log scale.
-My intention is to account for the larger Iced Coffee beverage counts on the 5000S+ from skewing the perspective of the plot.
+My intention is to account for the larger Iced Coffee beverage counts on the 5000S+ skewing the perspective of the plot.